vmcj/BAPC21-site-2/content/contest.md

 # Contest

-Due to COVID-19 measures, it is unclear whether we will be able to hold an on-site contest at the VU Amsterdam campus.
+Due to COVID-19 measures, it's unclear whether we will be able to hold an on-site contest at the VU Amsterdam campus.
 We are working on both on-site and online contests and will inform you as soon as possible.
 Ideas have been pitched in April to the other institutions.